silevis/reactgrid/README.md

 ReactGrid `rows` prop expects an array of rows that are compatible with imported `Row`s interface.
 As you see the function returns the header row and mapped people array to ReactGrid's `Rows`.
-Given that information, we find the row and the column affected by each change, and then replace an appropriate cell text with a new one.

 ```tsx
 const getRows = (people: Person[]): Row[] => [